Heterogeneous Contrastive Learning: Proposed Framework

-Based on the Lemma~\ref{lemma_s}, we observe that the proposed weighted supervised contrastive loss is the lower bound of the mutual information of two samples from the class $a$.
-In Lemma~\ref{lemma_u}, we prove that the weighted unsupervised contrastive loss is the lower bound of the mutual information between the hidden representation of two views of the same sample.
-As the size of the data set becomes larger, the lower bound becomes tighter, which is further demonstrated in Section 4.5 parameter analysis.
-Combining both weighted supervised contrastive loss and weighted unsupervised contrastive loss, we aim to explore the hidden representation that enjoys the following benefits: (1) if two samples are from the same class, then their hidden representations should be close to each other in the embedding space by minimizing $L_s$; (2) the hidden representations should only contain the information shared by the two views and discard the irrelevant information as much as possible by minimizing $L_u$.
+Based on the Lemma~\ref{lemma_s}, we observe that the proposed weighted supervised contrastive loss is the lower bound of the mutual information of two samples sharing similar label information.
+In Lemma~\ref{lemma_u}, we prove that the weighted unsupervised contrastive loss is the lower bound of the mutual information between the hidden representations of two views of the same sample.
+As the size of the data set becomes larger, the lower bound becomes tighter, which is further demonstrated in Subsection 4.5 Parameter Analysis.
+Combining both weighted supervised contrastive loss and weighted unsupervised contrastive loss, we aim to explore the hidden representations that enjoy the following benefits: (1) if two samples are from the same class, then their hidden representations should be close to each other in the embedding space by minimizing $L_s$; (2) the hidden representations should only contain the information shared by the two views and discard the irrelevant information as much as possible by minimizing $L_u$.